 Overview of the Issue

 South Atlantic red snapper have rebounded so much that scientists and fishermen both believe the stock is more abundant today than any living person has ever seen.
+Despite this success, NOAA Fisheries proposed a 3-month bottom fishing ban in Florida to limit angler interactions with red snapper in January 2025.

-Despite this success, NOAA Fisheries has proposed a 3-month bottom fishing ban in Florida to limit angler interactions with red snapper.
-Amendment 59 to the Fishery Management Plan for the Snapper-Grouper Fishery of the South Atlantic would prohibit fishing for 55 species of reef fish in federally-managed waters from the Florida / Georgia border to southern Brevard County from December 1 through the end of February each year.
+Amendment 59 to the Fishery Management Plan for the Snapper-Grouper Fishery of the South Atlantic would have prohibited fishing for 55 species of reef fish in federally-managed waters from the Florida / Georgia border to southern Brevard County from December 1 through the end of February each year.
 During the proposed closures, all recreational hook-and-line fishing (including trolling) would be prohibited for 55 species, which would include snappers, groupers, jacks, sea basses, porgies, triggerfish, as well as hogfish, tilefishes, and grunts.

-In addition to prohibiting bottom fishing, the Amendment also includes removal of the overfished and experiencing overfishing designations for South Atlantic red snapper.
+In addition to prohibiting bottom fishing, the Amendment also included removal of the overfished and experiencing overfishing designations for South Atlantic red snapper.
 While removing the overfished and undergoing overfishing designations for red snapper is a positive step and reflects what anglers have been observing for years, NOAA Fisheries’ proposed bottomfishing closure is based on notoriously unreliable estimates of fish released by recreational anglers.

 What ASA is Doing